danielbmancini/danielbmancini/README.md

 - 👋 Hi, I’m @danielbmancini
-- 👀 I’m interested in math, algorithms, back-end, Java, and the Go board game.
+- 👀 I’m interested in math, algorithms, Java, and the Go board game.
-- 🌱 I’m currently learning Java, Python, front-end and back-end development, together with algorithmic problems, as always.
+- 🌱 I’m currently learning Java, Python, together with algorithmic problems, as always.
 - 📫 How to reach me - at my email, danielbmancini@gmail.com